 Lucy (later, to Linus): You’re fat!

 Lucy: Of course you’re fat, just look at that stomach!

 Linus: Define stomach.

 I remember the first time I read that comic strip, I didn’t understand why it was supposed to be funny, so I asked my older sister to explain it.
-She explained that the term “stomach” was a scientific term not subject to debate.
-The term “fat,” however, was objective and could be argued.
-That was the term Linus should have asked about.
+She explained that the term “stomach” was a scientific term not subject to debate, but the term “fat” was subjective and could be argued, so that was the term Linus should have asked about.

 I studied the comic strip again and decided it was among the most brilliant pieces of writing I had seen up to that time.
 I guess I was about eleven.

 That may have been the time when a fierce desire for definitions of terms began its ascendency in my life.
 Now, many years later (many, many years later), when Christians bandy about Christian-ese, I want to ask them to define their terms.
 Often they haven’t really thought them through.